folio-org/raml-module-builder/README.md

 ### Implement the interfaces

-For example – note the validation annotations generated based on the constraints in the RAML.
+For example, note the validation annotations generated based on the constraints in the RAML.

 ![](images/interface_example.png)

 - When implementing the interfaces, you must add the @Validate annotation to enforce the annotated constraints declared by the interface.

-- Note that a Bib entity was passed as a parameter – the runtime framework transforms the JSON passed in the body to the correct POJO.
+- Note that a Bib entity was passed as a parameter.
+The runtime framework transforms the JSON passed in the body to the correct POJO.

 ### Set up your pom.xml